iflylabs/iflychat-documentation/sdk/javascript/guide/message-send.md

-iFlyChat JavaScript SDK fires an event named 'message-send' whenever a new message is sent by the current user.
+iFlyChat JavaScript SDK fires an event named '**message-send**' whenever a new message is sent by the current user.
 You may bind to this event in following manner:

 ~~~
 iflychat.on('message-send', function(message) {